cseanburns/personal_knowledge_mgmt/src/3-information-sources-resources.md

 we can visit the link and then search within that journal or peruse the table of contents for specific issues.

-The **Databases** tab lets us expand our search of records to broader categories or subject areas of periodicals.
+The **Databases** link lets us expand our search of records to broader categories or subject areas of periodicals.
 Here we find databases like
 [*Academic Search Complete*][asc],